All About Tankless | Water Heater Pros | Sacramento, Ca

 Gas tankless, 199,900 BTUH, 11.2 GPM, Equals a 4-Bathroom home

 Tankless units may be cascaded or doubled up to provide for larger homes.

 HISTORY OF THE TANKLESS WATER HEATER

 Did you know?
-The very first modern hot water heater, meaning operation by electric or gas, was a tankless water heater, Yes you heard that right.
+The first modern water heater, meaning operation by electricity or gas, was a tankless water heater; yes, you heard that right.
 Click here to read Tankless History.